-- Sex (male and female)
+Sex (male and female)

-- Age (0-14, 15-24, 15-49 and 50+ years)
+Age (0-14, 15-24, 15-49 and 50+ years)

-- Cities and other administrative areas of epidemiologic importance

 The source of the estimate is requested.
 For countries providing estimates of incidence derived from a source other than Spectrum, please provide any accompanying estimates of uncertainty around the rate and upload an electronic copy of the report describing the calculation if available.